As an Amazon Associate we earn from qualifying purchases.

 The most important difference between a crepe and an American pancake is crepes are intended to be as flat as possible.
 American pancakes are meant to be fluffy.

 That said, by definition, a crepe is still a pancake in the sense that it is a batter cooked in a pan.
-A crepe is just not an American pancake as we know them to be.
+A crepe is just not an American pancake as I know them to be.

 What Makes a Good Crepe